MS-DOS and Windows command line tree command

-The tree command is an external command that is available in the below Microsoft operating systems as tree.com.
+Tree is an external command that is available for the following Microsoft operating systems as tree.com.

 TREE [Drive:[[Path] [/F] [/A]

-The tree command typed alone will produce a tree listing and overview of the current directory.
-The picture shows a basic example of how a directory tree overview looks in the Windows 8 Command Prompt.
+The tree command typed alone produces a listing and overview of the current directory (shown in the image to the right).

-- See our tree structure definition if you need further information understand the structure of a tree.
+- See our tree structure definition if you need further information on the structure of a tree.

-Tip: To output the structure of a directory to a file, along with other options, try using the dir command.
+To output the structure of a directory to a file, and other options, try using the dir command.